Skip to content

 Example Code in C++ for index construction

-The following codes show how to load deep1M's vector data, centroids information, and cluster ids from disk, build the IVF + RaBitQ index, and finally save the index to disk.
+The following code demonstrates how to load Deep1M's vector data, centroids information, and cluster IDs from disk, build an IVF + RaBitQ index, and save the index back to disk.

 #include <cstdint>